DDW-X/OS/README.md

 > 🔥 **DeepSick** is a critical subproject of the elite cybersecurity suite **OBLIVION SERPENT** — a multi-headed initiative targeting absolute simulation and defense comprehension across digital warfare fronts.

-Logo and branding for OBLIVION SERPENT will be published soon.

 ---